SAP/ui5-language-assistant/test-packages/test-utils/README.md

 # @ui5-vscode/test-utils

-Private package with testing support utilities.
+Private package with internal utilities to assist in writing tests for the productive packages.